telerik/kendo-ui-core/docs/aspnet-mvc/helpers/gantt/overview.md

 ## Getting Started

+### Configuration

-Here is how to bind a Kendo UI Gantt to tasks and dependencies on the server:
+Below are listed the steps for you to follow when binding tihe Kendo UI Gantt to tasks and dependencies on the server.

-1. Make sure you have followed all the steps from the [Introduction](/aspnet-mvc/introduction) help topic.
+**Step 1** Make sure you followed all the steps from the [introductory article on Telerik UI for ASP.NET MVC]({% slug overview_aspnetmvc %}).

-1. Create two view models that will be used to transmit the gantt data to the client-side.
-One is used for the tasks, and one for the dependencies between tasks.
+**Step 2** Create two view models that will be used to transmit the Gantt data to the client side.
+One is used for the tasks, and the other one for the dependencies between the tasks.

+###### Example

         public class TaskViewModel : IGanttTask
         {